 - Assist with post emergency activities

-- Demonstrate correct use of portable fire extinguishers to extinguish simulated fires
+- Demonstrate and explain correct use of portable fire extinguishers to extinguish simulated fires

-- Demonstrate correct use of fire hose reels.
+- Demonstrate and explain correct use of fire hose reels.

 There is a maximum number of 10 participants per program.